heattard/geo-python/source/exercises/set-up-github.md

 ## Exercise 6 - Start with exericse 1

 1. If you already started exericse 1, copy your `exercise-1.ipynb` notebook into this directory

-2. If you did not start exercise 1, create your `exercise-1.ipynb` notebook in this direcotry
+2. If you did not start exercise 1, create your `exercise-1.ipynb` notebook in this directory

 3. Type `git add exercise-1.ipynb` this puts your new notebook into your git repo
    * You must do this every time with a new file